Articles on: Snapshots

 To deliver a good hosting demonstration experience, make sure to change the Server Location as per your target audience's geography.
 Keep it closest to them.

-Make other changes, as required, and hit Create Site when you are ready.
+Make other changes, click Next Step, then choose your plan according to your preference, and hit Create Site.
 InstaWP will auto-install it for you.

 Use the Magic Login link and open the WordPress site's admin panel.